benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

 compilers and use virtual machines for execution.</p>

 <p>Generics, also
-known as "parameterized types" or "parametric polymorphism", are useful when writing generalized algorithms like sorting and searching (or even for simple algorithms like a generic <tt>min()</tt> function), as well as type-independent data structures like trees, thread-safe maps, and so on.
-Like the first versions of Java, Go doesn't ship with user-defined generics.
+known as "parameterized types" or "parametric polymorphism", are a way to write code or build data structures that you can instantitate to process values of a specific type, without code duplication.
+They're useful when writing generalized algorithms like sorting and searching, as well as type-independent data structures like trees, thread-safe maps, and so on.
+For example, a developer might write a generic <tt>min()</tt> function that works on all integer types and floating point types, or create a binary tree that can associate a key type to a value type (and work with strings, integers, or user-defined types).
+With generics, you can write this kind of code without any duplication, and the compiler will still statically check the types.</p>

+<p>Like
+the first versions of Java, Go doesn't ship with user-defined generics.
 As the Go FAQ <a href="https://golang.org/doc/faq#generics">notes</a>, generics "<span>may well be added at some point</span>"; it also describes